 That seems like an odd title, doesn't it?
 How to retire is simple: stop working.
 Well, no, that isn't quite the case.
-If almost 400 satisfying retirement blog posts have taught me anything, it is that this is a complicated journey.
-It seems to be unique to each of us.
+If over 1,000 satisfying retirement blog posts have taught me anything, it is that this is a complicated journey.
+It is unique to each of us.
 Sure, there are general guidelines and certain steps to take to improve your odds of retiring well.
-But, as I read through the responses to the questionnaires that will form the core of my new book, I am struck by how each person answers many of the questions in a slightly different way.
+Even so, I am struck again and again by how each person approaches this process in a slightly different way.

 Retiring cannot be reduced to a series of specific steps.
 Yet, How to Retire is one of the most Googled terms in the area of retirement information.
 It only lags a little behind retirement financial calculators and retirement pensions in the total number of hits.
 So, there is a real hunger for help, a desire to find some guidance.
 Not being one to shy away from a challenge, let me try to summarize in a way that anyone will find something to work with.

 1. Why do you want to retire?
 You've had a bad week, or month at work.
 Your boss or customers are annoying.
 You are tired of the daily commute.
 None of these should be enough to make you decide to retire.
 Trust me: retirement carries the same bad days, the same annoyances, the same routine.
 That is what living includes.

 To really want to retire voluntarily the reason has to be two-fold: you have reached the end of the line in terms of enjoyment or satisfaction with your work.
 You dread getting up every morning and facing the same old things.
 Your dissatisfaction has been building for quite some time, not just because of a rough patch.